ibericode/mailchimp-for-wordpress/readme.txt

 6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**

 == Changelog ==

+#### 4.0.4 - September 7, 2016

+**Improvements**

+- Allow re-running previous migrations by visiting a certain admin URL.
+- Do not show checkboxes option for fields that only accept a single value.
+- Write field specific errors to debug log when MailChimp denies a sign-up request.
+- Write to debug log when custom integrations can not find an EMAIL field.
+- Differentiate between connection & authorization errors when testing connection to MailChimp.
+- Bump limit of number of MailChimp lists to fetch from 100 to 500.

 #### 4.0.3 - August 24, 2016